jamauro/easy-schema/README.md

 When using this package, you create a schema once for each Collection and attach it with `attachSchema`.
 When a method is called, you'll use this package's `check` function to make sure the arguments passed from the client match what is expected by the schema you defined.

 Then, right before the insert / update / upsert to the database, a validation will be automatically performed against the data that will be written to the database.
-It will also be validated against the JSON Schema attached to the Collection via Mongo's JSON Schema support.
+By default, it will also be validated against the JSON Schema attached to the Collection via Mongo's JSON Schema support though you can disable this if you'd like.

 ## Usage